uppidy/uppidy-android-sdk/README.md

 * [android-maven-plugin](https://github.com/jayway/maven-android-plugin)

-These are just a few of the major dependencies, the entire list of dependencies is listed in the [app's POM file](https://github.com/uppidy/uppidy-android-sdk/blob/master/pom.xml).
+These are just a few of the major dependencies, the entire list of dependencies is listed in the [main POM file](https://github.com/uppidy/uppidy-android-sdk/blob/master/pom.xml).

+Check out [Uppidy Android Demo](https://github.com/uppidy/uppidy-android-demo) to see how to use this SDK.

 ## Contributing